The start of summer means days spent on the water will soon be a reality.

 This is our top pick for taking out on family fishing trips.
 While you could use any old kayak model for a day out fishing, this Sevylor model has specialized features just for the activity.
 Ensure your rods are held in place when you’re out on the lake with the Sevylor Coleman Colorado!

-Professionals appreciate the PVC laminate with polyester that makes it resistant to punctures while still maintaining lightweight portability.
+Professionals appreciate the straight hull, providing a max waterline length, and very narrow hull - which allow the RazorLite to be paddled as fast as any traditional rigid kayaks. laminate with polyester that makes it resistant to punctures while still maintaining lightweight portability.
 It comes with 2 removable skews, 2 floor mounted footrests, and 2 adjustable seats.
 There are also 2 fishing rod holders.
 The provided mounting brackets can also be used for other accessories, like mounting GPS systems.

 For professional kayakers and anyone who wants to do a spot of fishing too, this is the perfect model.
-With a medium price point, highly durable build and adaptable features, it’s made for kayakers who know exactly what they want out of an excursion.
+With a highly durable build and adaptable features, it’s made for serious kayakers.

 The best inflatable kayaks are versatile and can be used for a variety of salt or freshwater activities.
 The first step in choosing the inflatable device for you is to know how you plan to use it.
 This plays a major role in determining the best fit for you.

 Before diving into the details, another factor to consider is the rule: you get what you pay for.
 Sure, a great price might seem tempting, but in general, a cheaper price means lower quality.
 When it comes to inflatables, that can be dangerous.
 You could find yourself repairing or replacing it much sooner.

 With the best inflatable options, the lowest price point will be around $300 - $400.
 This takes into consideration durable outer shell materials, like Hypalon, PVC, and Nitrylon, which fall into this range.
 Spending the money now means investing in a durable inflatable canoe or kayak for years to come.